go-goyave/goyave/docs_src/src/guide/advanced/authentication.md

 JWT, or [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token), is an open standard of authentication that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.
 JWTs can be signed using a secret (with the HMAC algorithm) or a public/private key pair using RSA or ECDSA.
 Goyave uses HMAC-SHA256 in its implementation.

-JTW Authentication comes with two configuration entries:
+JWT Authentication comes with two configuration entries:

 - `auth.jwt.expiry`: the number of seconds a token is valid for.
 Defaults to `300` (5 minutes).
 - `auth.jwt.secret`: the secret used for the HMAC signature.
 This entry **doesn't have a default value**, you need to define it yourself.
 Use a key that is **at least 256 bits long**.